 Plus, recycling accounts for 3.1 million jobs in the U.S. and keeps valuable material in the economy.
 75% of America’s waste is recyclable, but right now we only recycle around 35%.
 Our Country throws away $9 billion worth of materials every year.
 Recycling is good for the planet and the economy.

-Recycling is a great concept, but it has to work for the good idea to be a good practice.
-Consumers have to recycle properly, the technology to recycle each material has to exist, and there needs to be a market for that material.
+The concept of recycling is great, but over time it has revealed a bigger issue of consumption and waste.
+Take a look at this video from NPR diving into the layers of the recycling industry.
+As the video shares, recycling is complicated.
+In addition to consuming less, consumers have to recycle properly, the technology to recycle each material has to exist, and there needs to be a market for that material.
 The consumer can have an impact on both ends by recycling properly and buy recycled material.
 Learn more about the relationship with recycling and recycling markets in our Materials Breakdown.

 Because the recyclability of every object depends both on technology and the market existing and both of these thing change depending on the location and throughout time, recycling can get a little complicated.
 The following information can help clarify what is very recyclable and what is just maybe recyclable.
 For any of the maybe recyclables it's always good to check with your waste hauler.